partigabor/aromatica-old/database/output/md/asafoetida_gen.md

 +++
 title = "Asafoetida"
 author = "Gabor Parti"
-date = "2023-10-21"
+date = "2023-10-22"
-description = "The dried resin of Ferula foetida and F. assa-foetida, also known as hing; devil's dung." weight = 10
+description = "The dried resin of Ferula foetida and F. assa-foetida, also known as hing; devil's dung., also known as hing; devil's dung." weight = 10
 # draft = "true"
 # hidden = "true"